Repeating Partial Tidal Encounters of Sun-like Stars Leading to their Complete Disruption: Simulating Multiple Tidal Encounters

-We stop the simulations when (i) $\Delta M/M_*>50\%$, when we usually expect the orbit of the remnant to be strongly altered \citep{Gafton_2015}; or (ii) the star survives 10 orbits around the SMBH.
-We calculate the specific self binding energy $E_*$ in an iterative approach following Equations~(2) and (3) in \citet{Guillochon_2013}.
+We stop the simulations when: (i) $\Delta M/M_*>50\%$, when {the star is essentially completely disrupted and} we usually expect the orbit of the remnant to be strongly altered \citep{Gafton_2015}; or (ii) {the total number of blocks exceeds 1.2 million.\footnote{At this stage, simulating an additional passage becomes unaffordable ($>$20,000 CPU hours) without lowering the resolution.}} We calculate the specific self binding energy $E_*$ in an iterative approach following Equations~(2) and (3) of \citet{Guillochon_2013}.
 The remaining stellar mass $M_*$ is the sum of mass in cells with $E_{*}<0$.
 The mass loss $\Delta M$ in each passage is defined as the decrease in $M_*$ in one orbit (as the star returns to $r=10\,\rT$), unless $M_*\to0$ beforehand.
-In practice we find $\Delta M$ stabilizes within $\approx$100\,$\tdyn$ after the previous encounter, and the variation in $\Delta M$ afterwards is $\lesssim 10^{-3}\,\Msun$), it cannot influence the regeneration of the star.
+In practice, we find $\Delta M$ stabilizes within $\approx$100\,$\tdyn$ after the previous encounter, and the variation in $\Delta M$ afterward is $\lesssim 50\%$ of its original mass after three passages, while in the $\binit=0.5$ and $0.6$ models, most of the material remains bound to self-gravity.} The stellar parameters at each passage are listed in Table~\ref{tab:multi_pass}.
+In Figure~\ref{fig:snapshots} we show snapshots of the star in the $\binit=0.6$ model, when the orbital separation is $10\,\rT$ before each of its six pericenter passages.
+The central density $\rho_\mathrm{c}$ of the star decreases over time as a result of tidal energy injection, and the star expands.
+A diffuse envelope of marginally bound material is developed after the first encounter, which also keeps heating the stellar surface via re-accretion \citep{Guillochon_planet_2011, MacLeod_spoon_2013}. {But the total mass of this envelope, presented as the uncertainty of the $\Delta M$ in Table~\ref{tab:multi_pass}, is tiny ($\lesssim$0.1\% of the remaining stellar mass).
+In addition, since it extends to a couple of stellar radii, corresponding to a much greater effective $\beta$, the envelope formed in one tidal encounter is easily removed in the subsequent one, leaving essentially no cumulative effects.
+Up to $\sim$10\% of the peeled mass $\Delta M$ comes from this marginally bound envelope, which will slightly alter the mass fallback rate (and probably the consequent luminosity), but only at very early times before the fallback of the bulk stripped mass.}